tensorflow/tensorflow/tensorflow/tools/docker/README.md

 Building TensorFlow Docker containers should be done through the [parameterized_docker_build.sh](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/docker/README.md) script.
-The raw Dockerfiles should not be used directly as they contain strings that are to be replaced by the script during the build.
+The raw Dockerfiles should not be used directly as they contain strings to be replaced by the script during the build.

 To use the script, specify the container type (`CPU` vs. `GPU`), the desired Python version (`PYTHON2` vs. `PYTHON3`) and whether the developer Docker image